reg-terraform-modules/terraform-aws-iam-role/README.md

 ## Requires
 For all required inputs, see details on Terraform Cloud.
 Below are inputs that require further description

-- permission_boundary
-    - The REG AWS account has a permission boundary connected to it.
-The arn of this permission boundary must be given as input to the module.
 - service_to_assume_role
     - the role assumer document needs to know which service to be allowed to attach the role.
 This is passed in as service_to_assume_role, either:
         - using the service identifier: "apigateway.amazonaws.com"